NicolaiFinstadLarsen/cs50x/Week 12 - Final project/README.md

 >Strive to create something that outlives this course.

 So that was what I wanted to do.
 I thought about what I acctually would want to use in the future, some project that, even though, I have delivered it in this course, I could keep working on for a long time.
+I wanted to make something that I would really use if it was good enough.

+At work I always copy and paste alot.
+There is a lot of copying to be done in the job description.
+So I figured I should make an copy and past thing.
+That was as far as I had come with my thought when I was sure of what to make.

+** I knew what I had to do **